On the Ball: Gerrard’s sacking at Villa takes him further away from Anfield

 “It was a tough night for me, personally,” he said in that final press conference.
 Beyond the dull football and the increasingly poor results, Gerrard’s frequent self-reference, a conceit that the bad times would one day make him a better manager, irked Villa fans.
 As did the idea Villa was a stepping stone towards one day managing Liverpool.

-The chances of Gerrard managing Liverpool are now distant.
+The chances of Gerrard managing the Reds are now distant.
 Unlike Frank Lampard, his England contemporary and erstwhile midfield partner, he is unlikely to manage the club where he is a playing legend.

 Not that managing Chelsea worked out too well for Lampard, sacked in February 2021 after 18 months before the same players went on to win the Champions League.